OXYBUTYNIN ER 5MG TABLETS

 Common Uses:This medicine is an anticholinergic agent used to treat overactive bladder with symptoms of an urgent need to urinate, a need to urinate often, or leakage of urine.
 It may also be used in certain children with overactive bladder muscle caused by certain conditions (such as spina bifida).
 It may also be used for other conditions as determined by your doctor.

 Before Using This Medicine:Some medicines or medical conditions may interact with this medicine.
 INFORM YOUR DOCTOR OR PHARMACIST of all prescription and over-the-counter medicine that you are taking.
-DO NOT TAKE THIS MEDICINE if you are also taking a solid oral potassium product (eg, tablet).
+TALK WITH YOUR DOCTOR OR PHARMACIST before you use this medicine if you are also taking a solid oral potassium product (eg, tablet).
 ADDITIONAL MONITORING OF YOUR DOSE OR CONDITION may be needed if you are taking bisphosphonates (eg, alendronate), other anticholinergics (eg, scopolamine), azole antifungals (eg, ketoconazole), macrolide antibiotics (eg, erythromycin), or phenothiazines (eg, chlorpromazine).
 Tell your doctor if you are taking a cholinesterase inhibitor (eg, donepezil) to treat dementia.
 Ask your doctor or pharmacist if you are not sure.
 DO NOT START OR STOP any medicine without doctor or pharmacist approval.
 Inform your doctor of any other medical conditions, including trouble urinating or a weak urine stream, very poor health, allergies, pregnancy, or breast-feeding.
 Tell your doctor if you have a history of heart problems (eg, heart failure, fast or irregular heartbeat), high blood pressure, nervous system problems, esophagus problems (eg, reflux disease, inflammation, narrowing), stomach or bowel problems (eg, blockage, colitis, inflammation, constipation), hiatal hernia, liver or kidney problems, myasthenia gravis, enlarged prostate, overactive thyroid, alcohol abuse, glaucoma or increased pressure in the eyes, or if you are at risk for glaucoma (eg, family history of glaucoma).
 Tell your doctor if you will be exposed to high temperatures for a long period of time.
 USE OF THIS MEDICINE IS NOT RECOMMENDED if you have bladder blockage, certain stomach or bowel problems (eg, blockage, decreased muscle movement), uncontrolled narrow-angle glaucoma, or if you are unable to urinate.
 USE OF THIS MEDICINE IS NOT RECOMMENDED if you cannot swallow the tablet whole.
 Use of this medicine in CHILDREN under age 6 is not recommended.
 Discuss with your doctor the risks and benefits of giving this medicine to your child.
 Contact your doctor or pharmacist if you have any questions or concerns about using this medicine.

 How to Use This Medicine:Follow the directions for using this medicine provided by your doctor.
 SWALLOW WHOLE.
 Do not break, crush, or chew before swallowing.
 This medicine may be taken on an empty stomach or with food.
 TAKE THIS MEDICINE WITH A FULL GLASS OF liquid.
 STORE THIS MEDICINE at room temperature between 59 and 86 degrees F (15 and 30 degrees C) in a tightly-closed container, away from heat, moisture, and light.
 KEEP THIS MEDICINE out of the reach of children and away from pets.
 Take this medicine regularly to receive the most benefit from it.
 This medicine works best if it is taken at the same time each day.
 CONTINUE TO TAKE THIS MEDICINE even if you feel well.
 Do not miss any doses.
 IF YOU MISS A DOSE OF THIS MEDICINE, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.